senx/warp10-ext-elastic/GET.md

 GETELASTIC
 ```

-This will leave on the map a WarpScript Map containing all the attributes stored in Elastic search
+This will leave on the WarpScript stack a Map containing all the attributes stored in Elastic search

 Example
 ```